Chunky Creek train accident

 The Chunky Creek Train Wreck occurred on February 19, 1863, when a train crashed into the creek from a bridge damaged by heavy rain on the Southern Rail Road line between Meridian and Vicksburg, Mississippi.

 The line was notorious for poor repairs that were reported to have caused accidents almost daily.
 The train, with a tender and four or five cars, driven by Isaiah P. Beauchamp, had been carrying Confederate reinforcements to the important Vicksburg garrison.
 The local section-master had placed a warning sign on the track, and given instructions to stop incoming traffic, but these were not followed.
 The train derailed and fell into the creek, killing about 75 passengers, some others being rescued by Confederates from the nearby 1st Choctaw Battalion.

 Background

-Rainy weather caused severe flooding in the days before the wreck.
-Debris had accumulated against the bridge's supports.
-While the section master attempted to clear the debris, a bridge support collapsed.
-A missing support was likely the main cause of the wreck.
-Also, a day before the wreck, a train crossed the bridge, causing the bridge to submerge and, thus, causing the supports to shift out of alignment.